‘Fairy Tail Manga’ Chapter 534: Lucy And Acnologia In Danger After ‘Book Of E.N.D’ Is Edited To Revive Natsu?

 —????ℒUℂᎽ ℋℰᎯℛᏆℱℐℒℐᎯ???? (@blue_lonliness) April 29, 2017

-Incidentally, in order to turn back time, Zeref needs the Fairy Tail Headquarters’ main door to connect with the Ravines of Time.
+Incidentally, to turn back time, Zeref needs the Fairy Tail Headquarters’ main door to connect with the Ravines of Time.
 Zeref notes that once he passes through the door, the present world would crumble and a new world would begin.
 He promises himself that he won’t commit the same mistakes again, and he will save the world when time comes.

 In the previous chapter, Lucy had realized that they could rewrite a few words in the Book of E.N.D to save Natsu.
 After Natsu collapses, the characters begin to fly out of the book once again.
 However, this time, they start vanishing.
 Since the Book of E.N.D is connected to Natsu with some “super advanced-level body link magic,” Gray realizes something must have happened to Natsu.
 Instead of mourning about Natsu, Lucy quickly grabs a pen.
 Although Gray wonders what Lucy is up to, she quickly starts to recreate the words that had disappeared.
 Lucy claims that she remembers all the words of the book.

 Meanwhile back on board the Pegasus, Ms. Anna realizes the Ravines of Time have suddenly opened up.
 She is aware that she isn’t responsible for the action.
 Unfortunately, the Ravines of Time is now clearly visible.
 If Acnologia realizes the plan, he could easily avoid the trap.
 Once again, Jellal steps forward and claims that he would try to lure the Dark Dragon towards the Ravines of Time.
-Erza cautions Jellal that if he touches the Ravines of Time, he too, would disappear.
+Erza cautions Jellal that if he touches the Ravines of Time, he, too, would disappear.
 It is not clear what Jellal has planned, but it is quite likely that he will attack the Dark Dragon in the hopes that the latter will attempt to retaliate and fall into the trap.

 Fairy Tail: Chapter 534 pic.twitter.com/i4WjTBeP65